 He soon found the escapist benefits of the news groups and message boards the perfect fit to his anxious feelings.
 Steven stated, "I got completely absorbed in these groups, and when I was there my pain and guilt went away.
 If one of my groups folded or got boring, I’d immediately find a new one to replace it.
 It was like having an insatiable thirst and never having enough water."

 I stated to Steven, "Even though it may feel like the internet is numbing your pain, in fact it is still underneath the surface.
 Not only is your social life suffering, but your school work may as well.
 Doesn’t this cause you even more anxiety than before?"
 Think of your Steven.
 Is he or she using the internet to numb anxious feelings?

-On this track, we examined underlying emotional causes that trigger a client’s internet addiction.
+In this section, we examined underlying emotional causes that trigger a client’s problematic internet use.
 These underlying causes included: depression; low self-esteem; and anxiety.

-On the next track, we will discuss concepts regarding children who become addicted to the internet.
+In the next section, we will discuss concepts regarding children who become addicted to the internet.
 These concepts include: susceptible clients; warning signs; and acceptance.

 Others who bought this Internet Course

 Psychologist CEUs, Social Worker CEUs, Counselor CEUs, MFT CEUs